fourcoders/LatchBundle/README.md

 1. Download LatchBundle using composer
 2. Enable the Bundle
-3. update your User class
+3. Update your User class
 4. Configure the LatchBundle
 5. Import LatchBundle routing
 6. Update your database schema